Teen Suicide Stories: You Don’t Have to Become One

 Instead of Becoming a Teen Suicide Story, Do This

-Instead of suicide, teens can get help from adults they trust, professionals like doctors or school counselors, or even from a helpline.
+Instead of suicide, teens can get help from adults they trust, professionals like doctors or school counselors, or even from a suicide helpline.
 There is help available in the form of inpatient facilities, hospitals, day programs, psychotherapy and more but you have to open the door to one of these options.
 People want to help you feel better.
-Avoid become a teen suicide story by getting help now.
+Avoid becoming a teen suicide story by getting help now.